Nonye2K3/chia/FAQ.md

 # Can I run this on a Raspberry Pi 3 or 4?

-Not yet.
+Yes.
 Pi 3 and Pi 4 don't have AES acceleration on the CPU and plotting currently relies upon that acceleration.
-This means that the Pi will never be a good plotting host, but we intend to make AES acceleration optional in a future release so one can install and run harvesters, farmers, and full nodes on the Pi.
+This means that the Pi will never be a good plotting host, but we have made AES acceleration optional so one can install and run harvesters, farmers, and full nodes on the Pi.
+We have not tested Pi 3 yet so any feedback would be welcomed.